Safewhere/kombit-oidc/src/CSharp/WebAppNetCore/WebAppNetCore/README.md

 - Support sending an authorization request using POST or GET method

-- Support sending a token request using a specified client authentication method like "client_secret_post" or "client_secret_basic".
+- Support sending a token request using a specified client authentication method like "client_secret_post", "client_secret_basic" or "private_key_jwt".

+- Support back-channel logout.
+The URL at /back-channel-logout

+- Support front-channel logout.
+The URL at /front-channel-logout

+- Support Id token encryption.

 # Configurations